You are currently on the following page:

 Strategy for Early Childhood Education and Care

-The Department of Education also pays great attention to early childhood.
-In 2009 it published a Background Report (German) and presented Guiding Principles for Early Childhood Education and Care (German) for discussion at a conference (German).
-Based on that, the department developed the Strategy for Early Childhood Education and Care (German) in 2012, with the overarching objective to give every child good opportunities.
+The Department of Education has focused on early childhood education as a strategic objective since 2009 and is committed to giving children a more equal start.
+In 2009 the department published a background report (in German) and presented guiding principles for early childhood education and care (in German) for discussion at a conference (in German).
+Based on that, it developed the strategy for early childhood education and care (in German) in 2012, with the overarching objective to give every child good opportunities.
 To implement the strategy, projects were launched and supported for targeted strengthening of the existing provision of early childhood education in the Canton of Zurich.
-These include, for example, the projects Learning Opportunities for Children up to Age 4, Zeppelin (German), Transition to Kindergarten (German), and Educational Landscapes (German).
+These include, for example, the following projects: Learning Opportunities for Children up to Age 4, Zeppelin (in German), transition to kindergarten (in German), and Educational Landscapes (in German).
+The current focus is on early language acquisition.